samyouaret/Air-Quality-Api/README.md

 ### Register the cron job

+The easiest way is to add crontab.sh to the system cron jobs

+    crontab crontab.sh

-First edit the crontab file run
+Alternatively, edit the crontab file by  running

     crontab -e

-Then Add a job that run every 1 minute the last of the file, and save the file.
+Then Add a job that runs every 1 minute at the end of the file, and save the file.

     * * * * * /usr/bin/air-quality-job.sh